cota/dbt-bench/README.md

-# dbt-bench
+# DBT-bench

-dbt-bench is a simple benchmarking tool.
+DBT-bench is a simple benchmarking tool.
 For now, it runs the [NBench](https://en.wikipedia.org/wiki/NBench) benchmark suite under a user-provided executable.
 This executable can be any program that takes another executable as an argument, e.g., `/usr/bin/time` or a binary translator such